Minister sends warning to unruly freedom campers through new bill

-Freedom campers who impose an "unfair burden" on New Zealand communities by flouting rules are being targeted through a new bill.
+Freedom campers who impose an "unfair burden" on New Zealand communities by flouting rules are being targeted through proposed legislation.

-The Self-contained Motor Vehicle Legislation Bill, introduced by tourism minister Stuart Nash, proposes vehicle-based freedom campers would require a certified self-contained vehicle to stay overnight on council-managed land.
+The Self-contained Motor Vehicle Legislation Bill, introduced by Tourism Minister Stuart Nash, proposes vehicle-based freedom campers would require a certified self-contained vehicle to stay overnight on council-managed land.

 An exception would be made if the area had been deemed suitable for non-certified vehicles by council.